ForsakenNGS/Pico_WS2812/README.md

+# Moved to new project

+I created a new more flexible led library implementation at this new project: https://github.com/ForsakenNGS/PicoLED

 # Simple WS2812 LED library for the Raspberry Pi Pico in C++

 After not finding any libraries to address my WS2812, I took the sample code from the documentation and wrote a simple library based on it.